tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>I Want to live in a city of the elves</h3>

 As the team was moving on to diffrent parts of Salesforce, I decided it was time to pursue my next goal.
-I had been talking to product folks at Heroku for several years about what makes a good Product Manager, so I decided to make the leap over.
+I had been talking to product folks at Heroku for several years about what makes a good Product Manager, so I made the leap over.
 I was honored to be chosen to take over Heroku Data and Heroku Connect as Product Manager.

 Over the past year and a half I have learned a ton about being a Product Manager.
 Coming from Sales into Product I had to slow down and learn how think much longer term.
 I also had to dust off some of my Agile skills.
 I had to learn a bevy of new TLA's - things like PRD and OKR.
 I have really enjoyed being able to set time aside to focus on writing.